SuperOfficeDocs/superoffice-docs/user-guide/en/faq/manage-folders.md

 ## Delete folders

-Before you delete an FAQ folder, you need to remove all the entries in it.
+Before you delete an FAQ folder, you must remove all the entries in it.
 You do this in one of the following ways:

 * You can [delete the FAQ entries][1].
 * You can [move an FAQ entry to another folder][2] by changing the content of the **Folder** field when you edit an entry.